Local history topic to be advised – Fiona Gatt.

-Fiona Gatt is doing a PhD at Deakin University on North Melbourne History and has very kindly agreed to speak at our next AGM in 2020.
+Fiona Gatt is doing a PhD at Deakin University on North Melbourne History and has very kindly agreed to make a presentation to members and friends of our group on the 28th of July 2020.

 Fiona’s Honours thesis used family history methodology to show the long view of the Great War.
 The thesis followed five related families from their immigration to Victoria in the 1850s, to the service of eight cousins in the war and their post-war lives.
 The technique uncovered just how influential pre-war circumstances were to the experience of war.
 Some of those families developed in Hotham/North Melbourne, which has inspired Fiona’s continuing fascination in the area and lead to the development of her PhD topic.